 These days Lauro Martire (East Terrace Continental) is the current Mister Sunshine.

-The cheap-and-cheerful menu runs all day and includes a hearty breakfast burger; Moroccan chickpeas with poached eggs; and fresh juice.
+The cheap-and-cheerful menu runs all day and includes a hearty breakfast burger; French toast; sauteed field mushrooms; house baked beans; and fresh juices.
 Port Elliot roaster De Groot provides the coffee.